CongducPham/LowCostLoRaGw/gw_full_latest/README.md

           collisions:0 txqueuelen:1000
           RX bytes:6565141 (6.2 MiB)  TX bytes:1452497 (1.3 MiB)

-In the example, we have "HWaddr b8:27:eb:be:da:21" then the gateway id will be "00000027EBBEDA21".
+In the example, we have `HWaddr b8:27:eb:be:da:21` then the gateway id will be `00000027EBBEDA21`.
 There is an additional script called `test_gwid.sh` in the script folder to test whether the gateway id can be easily determined.
 In the `scripts` folder, simply run `test_gwid.sh`:

 	> cd /home/pi/lora_gateway/scripts
 	> ./test_gwid.sh